Azure/autorest.typescript/test/integration/generated/modelFlattening/README.md

-# ModelFlatteningClient library for JavaScript
+# ModelFlattening client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ModelFlatteningClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ModelFlattening client.

 Resource Flattening for AutoRest